-On May 1, 2020, all companies of British Columbia will have to have a transparency register of significant individuals.
+On October 1, 2020 (extended from the initial May 1 date), all companies of British Columbia will have to have a transparency register of significant individuals.

 The governments of British Columbia and Canada both require this and most other provinces are in the process of changing their laws to also require this.
 The purpose of the new laws is to flush out money laundering and foreign ownership of Canadian property and to combat the financing of terrorist activities.
 This trend is global.
 Over 30 countries already have similar legislation.

 Every company has to keep its Constating documents (fancy words for the documents that are the guts of the company) at its records office.
 Every company has to identify its registered and records office, which is a physical location where the company minute books are located.
 For the most part, many different types of governments, agencies, people, etc. have the right to look at or inspect the minute book.
 The minute book usually includes the certificate of incorporation, the articles of incorporation, the register of directors and officers, and a share register, called a Central Security Register, as well as resolutions, agreements and documents that are filed electronically or in hard copy in Victoria at the British Columbia Companies Registrar.